deanebarker/Episerver-Markup/README.md

 ### Status

 **Ridiculously Alpha**.
-This is something I was herely playing around with.
+This is something I was merely playing around with.
 It works in my limited demo environment, but it has not gone through any formal testing whatsoever.

 >Deane Barker
 deane@blendinteractive.com